menicgiulia/FoodLaws/README.md

 # Software Requirements
 MATLAB R2020a+

-Each notebook is commented with short introduction to the analysis and package requirements.
+Each notebook (.mlx) is commented with short introduction to the analysis and package requirements.